 The second procedure that can be done for the eyelid skin is a brow lift.
 There are four types of brow lift techniques I use in Charlotte: a one centimeter brow lift, an endoscopic brow lift, a direct brow lift, and a coronal brow lift.
 Please see the brow lift page on my website for a full description of each procedure.
 Placing the brow in a more natural and aesthetically appealing location will improve the look of the upper eyelid skin.
 Depending on the needs of the patient, a brow lift may be the only necessary procedure to correct this area.
 Often a brow lift and blepharoplasty are done at the same time to get the best result.

-If you are interested in reading any of my other blogs, click on the blog button on the top of this page!!
+If you are interested in reading any of my other blogs, click on the blog button on the top of this page.

 Jonathan Kulbersh is a board-certified head and neck surgeon who did fellowship training for facial cosmetic surgery in Beverly Hills.
 After practicing in Beverly Hills, he moved back home to the Carolinas.
 He has offices in Charlotte and Columbia serving all patients in the North and South Carolina.
 Contact Dr. Kulbersh to schedule a consultation.